ChaoticNeutralCzech/20-Fruity-8/README.md

 <br>
 <br>
 <br>
-Instructions for the game installation (Works even you are offline)
+##Instructions for the PWA game installation (Works even you are offline)
 <br>
-*Mobile Browsers (Installation as PWA)
+1.)
+Mobile Browsers
 <br>
 -To install the app, just click the 3 dots (or similar on other browsers) then click Install App.
 <br>
 <br>
-*Desktop Browsers (Installation as PWA)
+2.)
+Desktop Browsers
 <br>
 -To install the app, you may click the share button on the address bar then click the download button
 <br>